Historical Record

 On January 29, 2024, the church held a business meeting to vote on allowing the pastor and his family to move into the parsonage.
 It was also voted to do some minor renovations to the parsonage before the pastor and his family move in.

 May/June 2025.
-We also voted to hire Susanna Gastor as the music director to begin when their familymoves into the parsonage.
+We also voted to hire Susanna Gastor as the music director to begin when their family moves into the parsonage.

 Real Estate History

-The following information was found through research:
+Reader’s Note: The following information was found through research.

-Schoolhouse Land and Early Beginnings (1907–1913)
+Schoolhouse Land and Early Beginnings

 On September 27, 1907 – Deed-Harnett County, N.C.
 Book 226 Page 123 J. A. Jones and wife Effie Jones and the estate of Jas.
 Gardner joined together and sold 2 acres of land to the Harnett County Board of Education for the purpose of building a school.
 This school was built within six months of this transaction on the same site that Rawls Church is now on.
 This school was also known as Rawls School House.
 (See document No. S-001).
 Picture of school (document S/C-002).